arclabs561/subsume/docs/typst/containment-probability.typ

 *Connection to importance sampling:* The containment probability formula $P(B subset.eq A) = E["Vol"(A ∩ B)]/E["Vol"(B)]$ is analogous to importance sampling, where we estimate $E_p[f(X)]$ by sampling from a different distribution $q$ and computing $E_q[f(X) p(X)/q(X)]$.
 In our case, the "base measure" is the uniform distribution on $[0,1]^d$, and we're computing the ratio of expectations rather than a single expectation.
 This connection suggests that more sophisticated estimation techniques (e.g., control variates, stratified sampling) could potentially improve containment probability estimates in high-dimensional settings.

+*Fuzzy set interpretation:* When boxes are interpreted probabilistically, each box represents a fuzzy set with a membership function given by the uniform probability distribution.
+Under this interpretation, set-theoretic operations on boxes correspond directly to operations on fuzzy sets.
+The intersection of two boxes as fuzzy sets has membership function $m_{A ∩ B}(x) = min(m_A(x), m_B(x))$, which for axis-aligned boxes equals the indicator function of the box intersection.
+The complement operation has a natural interpretation: $m_{A^c}(x) = 1 - m_A(x) = 1 - P(x in A)$, defining the complement as points outside the box.
+This fuzzy set semantics enables box embeddings to support complex queries involving conjunctions, disjunctions, and negations—capabilities critical for real-world applications in information retrieval and recommendation systems.

 *Beyond first-order:* Higher-order approximations (second-order, third-order) can be derived by including more terms in the Taylor expansion.
 However, these require computing higher moments (variance, skewness) of the volume distributions, which becomes computationally expensive.
 The first-order approximation strikes an optimal balance between accuracy and computational efficiency for most practical applications.

+*Computational complexity:* The first-order approximation requires computing two expected volumes: $E["Vol"(A ∩ B)]$ and $E["Vol"(B)]$, each costing $O(d)$ time using the Bessel function formula (see the Gumbel-Box Volume document).
+The ratio computation is $O(1)$, giving total complexity $O(d)$ per containment probability evaluation.
+Higher-order approximations would require computing variances and covariances, which involve second moments of Gumbel distributions and cost $O(d^2)$ or more.
+For $N$ boxes, evaluating all pairwise containment probabilities using the first-order approximation costs $O(N^2 d)$, which is already expensive for large $N$.
+Higher-order methods would increase this to $O(N^2 d^2)$ or worse, making them impractical for large-scale applications.